Vidarls/LegoEv3Fsharp/README.md

  Adding new commands and queries is quite straight forward

  See comments and imlementation example in [CommandsAndQueries.fs](https://github.com/Vidarls/LegoEv3Fsharp/blob/master/src/Vidarls.Lego.Ev3/CommandsAndQueries.fs) for details on what is required to add more.

+ ### Programming model

+ Exactly how to interact with the EV3 is still not decided.
+I probably need some time play-testing it to figure out how the best approach is.

+ Currently only two API methods are implemented:

+ 1. `Brick.DirectQuery` for blocking queries to get sensor / output statuses
+ 2. `Brick.DirectCommand` for sending commands to the EV3

+ This is probably enough (and simple enough) for a lot of kid type projects.
+Where it falls short will be clear once I (or others) starts using it.

  ## Build and test